OjasvaManik/relayq/README.md

 ### Webhook-based execution

-Relayq does not execute jobs itself.
-Instead, each queue has a `webhook_url` — when a job is ready, Relayq POSTs the payload to that URL and the tenant's server handles execution.
-This makes Relayq a pure orchestration layer with no coupling to business logic.
-Tenants can handle any job type without any changes on Relayq's side.
+RelayQ does not execute jobs itself.
+Instead, each queue has a `webhook_url` — when a job is ready, RelayQ POSTs the payload to that URL and the tenant's server handles execution.
+This makes RelayQ a pure orchestration layer with no coupling to business logic.
+Tenants can handle any job type without any changes on RelayQ's side.

 ### `SELECT FOR UPDATE SKIP LOCKED`